 There are two laws in BC that handle spousal support: the Family Law Act (a provincial law) and the Divorce Act (a federal law).

 Under provincial and federal laws, spousal support is intended to:

-There are many factors to be considered when determining the amount of spousal support to be paid.
-To determine how much spousal support should be paid and for how long will depend on the following:
+There are many factors to be considered when determining the amount of spousal support to be paid, which may include the following:

 The Support Advisory Guidelines can help spouses figure out the amount of spousal support that should be paid.
 The guidelines take into account the income of both spouses, length of the marriage, and whether children are involved.